ANZPRA Online Satellite 2020 - Thursday 22nd October

 We are pleased to announce the inagural winner of the ANZPRA ECR award - Ashley Meakin from the University of Queensland.
 Ashley will use his award to visit collaborators in US after SRI in March 2020.
 We wish Ash all the best with his trip and look forward to hearing about it.

+Please note that the IFPA Amsterdam meeting has been postponed to 2021.
+Please visit http://www.ifpa2021.org for full details.
 The theme of the meeting will be “Next Generation of Placental Research”.
 This theme has a twofold aim; firstly, it is chosen to emphasize the research performed by young investigators and give them a large platform to present their work.
 Secondly, the theme is to highlight all aspects of the large variety of next generation techniques present today or in the near future.

 Centre of Research Excellence in Stilbirth